Gnutrients/Com-Intersection/README.md

 Please note that the `PORT` value here is necessary as the docker container only exposes its port 80 to the public.

+## Configuring The Development Environment

+The application currently pays attention to some *environment variables*.
+They are listed below:

+* `PORT` - Tells the application to listed to the specific port that is supplied on the machine it is running off.
+* `USE_DATASTORE` - Indicates if you want to use the application DataStore to cache requests.
+If you supply a `USE_DATASTORE=0` value to the application then it does not store data, each request is fresh.

 ## How to Add a Feed

 All feed classes in this project are located in the `/src/Feeds` folder.
 This folder also has a `Base` folder, which holds all of our base elements that we extend off to make a concrete feed!